 No credit card details are required at this stage.
 All you need is an email address; create your username and you are go to go!
 The whole process is a no-brainer and easy to use.

 2. Clean interface

-Once you arrive at the Dashboard after logging in, you will find a list of actions which are self-explanatory.
-You can create a campaign, upload a list of contacts, invite your colleagues, etc. Navigation is simple and it wouldn’t take you much time to master the “here’s and how’s” of the tool.
+Once you arrive at the Dashboard after logging in, you will find a list of actions which are self-explanatory and easy to use.
+You can create marketing campaigns, upload a list of contacts, invite your colleagues, etc. Navigation is simple and it wouldn’t take you much time to master the “here’s and how’s” of the tool.

 3. Campaign types

 - Regular campaign – where you can design and customize the template and content.
-This is the most commonly used option.
+This is the most commonly used option for list management.

 - Plain text campaign – which is, as the name suggests, allows the user to send plain text emails.
 Again – very simple but since MailChimp offers a template for every industry and purpose, plain text campaigns don’t appeal much.

 - A/B testing campaign – well, this has answered your query, isn’t it?
 MailChimp does have this common functionality!